-In many cases I am able to pull your t-slip information online directly from the Canada Revenue Agency, however, sometimes it may take several weeks for information from some employers and/or financial institutions to become available.
+In many cases I am able to pull your t-slip information online directly from the Canada Revenue Agency, however, at the beginning of the tax season it may sometimes take several weeks for information from some employers and/or financial institutions to become available.
 For this reason it is always best if you have physical copies of your slips, though it is certainly possible to proceed with your return using the data available from the CRA if you are confident that you know exactly which slips you are expecting.
-The earliest date at which 2019 slips are available for download from the CRA is February 10.
+The earliest date at which 2020 slips are available for download from the CRA is February 8.

 T4A slips, which contain information on payments received for pensions, annuities and other income are due in to the CRA by February 28 as with most other slips.